 Upon ACCE's receipt of the application, the applicant will be subject to a reference check.
 The reference check is intended to assure that the applicant is highly regarded by the chamber(s) he/she has served.
 References will only be notified that the applicant plans to pursue the designation within a three-year period.
 They will not be informed as to the examination date or final results.

 Upon successfully passing the application process, participants are required to write two essays.
+See the CCE Candidate Essay Guidelines for more details on the requirements for these essays.

 The first essay, which we refer to as the "main essay", is based on one of the core chamber management areas: – management, planning and development, membership and communications, and operations.

 The second essay, which we refer to as the "financial essay", is to be written on the subject of fiduciary responsibility.
-In this essay the candidates must explain the chamber’s internal accounting procedures which are designed to protect the board of directors as the board executes its fiduciary responsibility.
+In this essay, the candidates must explain the chamber’s internal accounting procedures which are designed to protect the board of directors as the board executes its fiduciary responsibility.

 Applicants who have successfully completed all of the previous steps will be eligible to take the examination.
 The examination consists of questions related to key areas of chamber management and takes approximately four to six hours to complete.
 The date and location will be provided only to those candidates eligible to take the examination.
 Applicants who score at least 80% on the examination will be considered for certification.